guifreribas/backend/README.md

 # Backend

 This is the backend of the Sprint 8 project of the It Academy.
+You can find the frontend [here](https://github.com/guifreribas/frontend).

 ## Getting Started